cssearcy/AYS-Coding-in-R-Spr-2020/schedule.md

 ## Introduce yourself to the class

 We will be using the discussion board in iCollege for this course.
-Introduce yourself to the class and share a bit about:
+Introduce yourself to the class and share:

 1. A little about yourself
 2. Your previous experience with coding and/or data analytics